 1. Check in: 30 minutes before a start of a run for all events.

-2. Registration: We strongly encourage participants to register online, where registration will be opened till Friday, 3/29, 08:00 pm.
-Race day registration will be available up to 15 minutes before the start of each run but the fees will be higher.
+2. Registration: We strongly encourage participants to register online, where registration will be opened till Thursday, 9/26, 08:00 pm.
+There will be NO race day registration.
 Each runner/walker must register and sign a waiver.

 3. Registration Fee (Includes a giveaway)